Single-Particle Decoherence Can Improve Spin-Squeezing Generated In Collective Dynamics

-Here, we demonstrate that the introduction of single-particle decoherence in a collective open system can in fact generate improved entanglement with respect to the idealized collective steady-state.
-Specifically, we show that a system subject to collective drive and dissipation, spin-squeezing can be improved by single-particle decoherence with respect to the idealized collective steady-state at a fixed set of parameters.
-The mechanism driving this phenomena is the destruction of collective coherence due to single-particle decoherence, which allows the system to dynamically traverse the corresponding non-equilibrium phase-diagram [see Fig.~\ref{fig1}(a)], and in turn access regimes that display large transient squeezing.
-While our analysis and understanding of this phenomenon is framed from a cavity-QED perspective, we note that similar conclusions can be drawn in more general models including arrays of trapped ions \cite{Shankar_2017,Milburn_2002} and superconducting qubits \cite{Fink,Mlynek2014}.
+The mechanism driving this phenomenon is the destruction of collective coherence due to single-particle decoherence, which dynamically reduces the effective particle number, allowing the system to dynamically traverse the corresponding non-equilibrium phase-diagram [see Fig.~\ref{fig1}(a)], and in turn access regimes that display large transient squeezing.
+While our analysis of this phenomenon is framed from a cavity-QED perspective, we note that similar conclusions can be drawn in more general models including arrays of trapped ions \cite{Shankar_2017,Milburn_2002} and superconducting qubits \cite{Fink,Mlynek2014}.

 \emph{Model --} We consider an ensemble of $N$ atoms in an optical lattice supported by a standing wave optical cavity, illustrated in Fig.~\ref{fig1}(b).
 A single common mode of the cavity couples two internal states of the atoms, $\ket{\uparrow}$ and $\ket{\downarrow}$, which encode a spin-$1/2$ degree of freedom.
-To realize coherent driving of the dipoles the cavity is pumped with an external coherent field that is tuned resonant to the atomic transition, and upon adiabatic elimination of the intracavity field \cite{Haake_1971} (which we assume evolves rapidly compared to relevant timescales) the dynamics of the atomic degrees of freedom can be described by a master equation for the atomic density operator $\hat{\rho}$ \cite{diego}
+To realize coherent driving of the dipoles the cavity is pumped with an external coherent field that is resonant with the atomic transition, and upon adiabatic elimination of the intracavity field \cite{Haake_1971} (which we assume evolves rapidly compared to relevant timescales) the dynamics of the atomic degrees of freedom can be described by a master equation for the atomic density operator $\hat{\rho}$ \cite{diego}